Students can contact us by phone or instant messaging.

 This training covers key topics such as active listening, signposting to other services, self-care and dealing with specific issues such as suicide, self-harm and sexual violence.

-Initial training was developed in collaboration with volunteers themselves, college counselling services and an external organisation such as The Samaritans.
+Initial training was developed in collaboration with volunteers themselves, college counselling services and external organisations such as The Samaritans.

 Senior volunteers practice calls with trainees throughout their training period.